The Ultimate Guide to Staying in Miami Beach

 Best for: Nightlife, people-watching, Art Deco architecture, first-time visitors

-South Beach is what most people picture when they think of Miami – Ocean Drive’s neon-lit Art Deco hotels, models on the beach, and a nightlife scene that doesn’t start until midnight.
+South Beach is what most people picture when they think of Miami – Ocean Drive’s neon-lit Art Deco hotels, the famous beach, and a nightlife scene that doesn’t start until midnight.
 The area between 5th and 15th streets is the tourist epicenter, while the stretch up to 23rd Street offers a slightly more relaxed version of the same energy.

 The hotels here range from restored 1930s Art Deco gems to modern glass towers.
 Many feature rooftop pools, celebrity-chef restaurants, and lobby scenes that double as social events.